The price of gas has been rising, and recent geopolitical events only threaten to make a bad situation worse.

-The cost of that consumption has a ton of variables: where you live, what you drive, traffic congestion, weather, geography, you name it.
+The cost of gas consumption has a ton of variables: where you live, what you drive, traffic congestion, weather, geography, you name it.
 More often than not, you can’t control how much gas you need to use on a daily basis.
-You’ve got to get certain places every day, and unless you are able and willing to take advantage of other means of transportation, you’re going to be driving those miles.
+After all, you need to drive to certain places every day.

 Here are bad habits you can change to save more on gas: